Canon F-1: Motor drives

-In 1973, Canon introduced the Motor Drive MF.
-The Motor Drive MF had its batteries (10 AAs) in a vertical grip that mounted to the front left (looking from the front).
+In 1973, Canon introduced the Motor Drive MF, which was divided into two parts: a drive unit which attached to the bottom of the body, and a battery grip.
+The Motor Drive MF had its batteries (10 AAs) in a vertical grip that normally mounted to the front of the camera, where it could be gripped by the photographer's right hand, but could be detached and connected via the coiled "Connecting Cord for Grip MF" for remote operation.
 It had a maximum rate of 3.5 frame/sec and was much better suited to action / sports photography, especially when paired with the Speed Finder or Servo EE finder.
-A special cord allowed the Servo EE finder to draw its power from the Motor drive MF – thus making a much more compact setup than the original Motor Drive unit.
+A special cord ("Connecting Cord MF") allowed the Servo EE finder to draw its power from the Motor Drive MF – thus making a much more compact setup than the original Motor Drive unit.
 The Motor Drive MF did not have a built in intervalometer, but the Interval Timer L (and later the Interval Timer TM-1 (Quartz) could be plugged into the remote control socket as could remote switches and a wireless control unit, the Wireless Controller LC-1.
 These all allowed either remote and / or unattended use of the camera.

 Later, Canon introduced the Power Winder F, a 2 frame/ sec power winder with a grip for ease of use.
 It used 4 AA batteries in the same battery magazine that the Canon A-series Power Winder A used.
 The Power winder F could use most of the remote switches that also fit the Motor Drive MF.
 The only two accessories that it could not use were the Interval Timer L and the Remote Switch 60-MF.
-While not as fast, The Power Winder F was smaller and lighter than the Motor Drive MF.
+While not as fast, the Power Winder F was smaller and lighter than the Motor Drive MF.